SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

     // Whether namespaces are auto-created if missing.
     // If unspecified, MissingNamespacesPolicyCreate is assumed.
     MissingNamespacesPolicy *reconciler.MissingNamespacesPolicy
+    // Interval after which an object will be force-reapplied, even if it seems to be synced.
+    ReapplyInterval *time.Duration
     // SchemeBuilder allows to define additional schemes to be made available in the
     // target client.
     SchemeBuilder types.SchemeBuilder
+    // NewClient allows to modify or replace the default client used by the reconciler.
+    // The returned client is used by the reconciler to manage the component instances, and passed to hooks.
+    // Its scheme therefore must recognize the component type.
+    NewClient NewClientFunc
   }
   ```